Sign In or Create an Account.

 According to Copper’s suit, the company started developing its own battery integration tech in 2019.
 It went on to file its first provisional patent application in March 2021, before formally incorporating as a company the following year.
 By January 2025, the company had secured three patents for various aspects of its battery-stove integration, and has raised $39 million in venture funding to date.

-Impulse, which was founded in 2021, has raised about $25 million, though it has yet to secure patents for its cooktop design.
-That’s not for lack of trying — while it’s unclear whether the company was familiar with Copper’s tech when it began developing its product, the U.S. Patent and Trademark Office has repeatedly rejected Impulse’s patent applications, citing Copper’s existing protections.
+Impulse, which was founded in 2021, has raised about $25 million, though it has yet to secure patents for the core battery-integrated system at the heart of its product.
+That’s not for lack of trying — while it’s unclear whether the company was familiar with Copper’s tech when it began developing its product, the U.S. Patent and Trademark Office has repeatedly rejected Impulse’s patent applications for its integrated battery-and-power-management system, citing Copper’s existing protections.
+Impulse has since amended those applications and says the USPTO is preparing to issue patents related to the core system, adding to the company’s existing patents covering its magnetic control knobs and modular battery design.

 That’s central to Copper’s case.
 Because the patent office and Impulse reference Copper’s patents in their exchange, Copper says this proves that Impulse was fully aware of its intellectual property, therefore making any infringement “willful.”
 That designation would substantially increase whatever damages Copper might seek to extract if the company can prove it in court.